Computer cooling: Liquid cooling

+Liquid cooling allows more flexibility in the placement of the radiator, making it easier to optimize cooling inside a case and expel hot air out, compared to air coolers.

+While liquid cooling reduces noise levels from better cooling performance and thus slower fan speeds, the pumps used to circulate the liquid often run at high RPMs and can be noisy.

 Disadvantages of liquid cooling include complexity and the potential for a coolant leak.
 Leaking water (and any additives in the water) can damage electronic components with which it comes into contact, and the need to test for and repair leaks makes for more complex and less reliable installations.
 (The first major foray into the field of liquid-cooled personal computers for general use, the high-end versions of Apple's Power Mac G5, was ultimately doomed by a propensity for coolant leaks.)
-An air-cooled heatsink is generally much simpler to build, install, and maintain than a water cooling solution, although CPU-specific water cooling kits can also be found, which may be just as easy to install as an air cooler.
-These are not limited to CPUs, and liquid cooling of GPU cards is also possible.
+An air-cooled heatsink is generally much simpler to build, install, and maintain than a water cooling solution, although AIO kits simplify installation.

 While originally limited to mainframe computers, liquid cooling has become a practice largely associated with overclocking in the form of either manufactured all-in-one (AIO) kits or do-it-yourself setups assembled from individually gathered parts.
-The past few years have seen an increase in the popularity of liquid cooling in pre-assembled, moderate to high performance, desktop computers.
-Sealed ("closed-loop") systems incorporating a small pre-filled radiator, fan, and waterblock simplify the installation and maintenance of water cooling at a slight cost in cooling effectiveness relative to larger and more complex setups.
-Liquid cooling is typically combined with air cooling, using liquid cooling for the hottest components, such as CPUs or GPUs, while retaining the simpler and cheaper air cooling for less demanding components.
+Following the invention of the closed-loop liquid cooler (AIO) by Asetek, the 2010s have seen an increase in the popularity of liquid cooling in pre-assembled, moderate to high performance, desktop computers.
+Sealed closed-loop systems incorporating a pre-filled radiator, fan or fans, and waterblock incorporating a pump simplify the installation and maintenance of water cooling at a slight cost in cooling effectiveness relative to larger and more complex setups.

-The IBM Aquasar system uses hot water cooling to achieve energy efficiency, the water being used to heat buildings as well.
+Additional uses of the heat carried by liquid cooling have been demonstrated.
+The IBM Aquasar system uses hot water cooling to achieve energy efficiency and the water being used to heat buildings as well.

-Since 2011, the effectiveness of water cooling has prompted a series of all-in-one (AIO) water cooling solutions.
-AIO solutions result in a much simpler to install the unit, and most units have been reviewed positively by review sites.